Zorroa/zorroa-js-frontend-library/README.md

  This project depends on the Node/NPM ecosystem.
 You must have Node and NPM installed locally to run this.

- 0) Run `npm install` to install the dependencies
+ 1) Run `npm install` to install the dependencies
- 0) Run `npm run storybook` to get a live-reloading dev server
+ 1) Run `npm start` to get a live-reloading dev server

  ## Releases

- Releases are currently a manual process, the goal is to automate this more in to a single command such as `npm run release --version='1.2.3'`, but until now follow these instructions to cut a release.
+Releases are handled by running the release tool.
+It will checkout the latest changes from master, add them to the release branch, update version numbers, push the changes to a release branch, create tags, and push out the latest version of Storybook to Github pages.

- 0) Pull the latest change and checkout master: `git fetch origin master && git checkout master`
+To perform a dry run (i.e. no code is pushed, but commits are made locally), run the release tool with the --dry option.
+For a full list of options run `npm run deploy -- -h`

- 0) Run the tests: `npm run test`
+### Major Release

- 0) Update the version property in package.json, adhering to SEMVER conventions
+If there are breaking changes, perform a major release.
+A breaking change is a release that would break any consumer of the components in ./src/lib/*.

- 0) Pull the latest release branch and checkout: `git fetch origin release && git checkout release`
+Run `npm run deploy -- -r major`

- 0) Merge master: `npm run master`
+### Minor Release

- 0) Build the library code: `npm run build`
+If there are *no* breaking changes, and you've written a new feature, perform a minor release.

- 0) Commit the built code, including a message that indicates the release number: `git commit -m "Release 1.2.3"`
+Run `npm run deploy -- -r minor`

- 0) Push the release branch: `git push origin release`
+### Patch Release

- 0) Tag the release and push the tag: `git tag 1.2.3 && git push origin 1.2.3`
+If there are *no* breaking changes, and you've only fixed a bug, perform a patch release.

- 0) Deploy the latest Storybook documentation to Github pages: `npx storybook-to-ghpages`
+Run `npm run deploy -- -r patch`